J-B-Blankenship/Streamlabs-Demo/README.md

 ## Dependency Management

-Normally, I would utilize Bazel's git repository feature to specify a version or latest.
+Normally, I would utilize Bazel's git repository feature to specify a particular version or latest.
 CMake has the same capabilities, but previous experience at a previous job was that it was a hassle.
 Depending on system permissions, this may not be a valid option if you were to use it.

 Due to these reasons, I remembered git has submodules.
-While I have not used submodules in that past, this seemed fairly straightforward and a good way to keep the dependency together.
+While I have not used submodules in the past, this seemed fairly straightforward and a good way to keep the dependency(ies) together.
 It also allows the CMakelist component to be more straightforward with third-party libraries within the same repository.
 To boot, everything is one place, visibile to users of the repository, and removes system privilege concerns.